 Many historians have known that the Peralta mines were a “big deal”, and they have been called the greatest mystery of the western U.S..
 How could an entire mining district “disappear”???

-The discovery of the mines came on a “whim”.
+The discovery of the mines by the author began on a “whim”.
 A mining claim was staked by the author on a barren quartz outcrop near First Water Road just for the sake of being able to say “I staked a mining claim”.
 A few more adjacent claims were staked over the next few months as a sneaking suspicion developed that there was something really big in the area because of the mineralization, alteration, etc.

 The rest of the story is nearly unbelievable, but here goes: